 - Masterclasses from RSC creative practitioners in subjects such as directing, playwriting, lighting and design

-- Backstage Tours of the Royal Shakespeare Theatre and The Other Place
+- Backstage Tours of the Royal Shakespeare Theatre

 - Department of English’s annual undergraduate Stratford Residential